mweira/mweira/README.md

 * I’m looking to collaborate on Back-End Projects.
 * My pronouns are Ele/Dele (PT) and He/Him (EN).
 * Speaking native Brazilian Portuguese & advanced English.
+* "Imagination is more important than knowledge.
+For knowledge is limited, whereas imagination embraces the entire world, stimulating progress, giving birth to evolution."

 ## *My Stats*